emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 ### questions
+a from chatting w/ emily:
+- yes, lengthen str_split or smth -- use ai chat and make binary for each col
+- but the NA thing is prob rounding TBH so just remove those cols as well
+- it's ok to take out info not usefull as long as you keep the raw dataset q
 -  should I lengthen? - separate_wider_delim(x, delim = ",")
   -  ex: Figurative,Realism,Surrealism for artwork style
 -  the NA thing ????? update: ok these are not actually 100% NA cols R is tripping me out this viz is wrng??? there are things in those cols